rica-carv/news_fetch/README.md

 # news_fetch
-News fetch plugin (or addon) for E107.
+News fetch plugin for E107.

 News fetch plugin allow to scrap for news in any site and import them to the core E107 CMS system news plugin